DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 - Threat-Led Penetration Testing (TLPT) at least every three years

-- Must follow recognised frameworks (TIBER-EU or equivalent)
+- Must follow recognised frameworks (TIBER-EU or equivalent national framework)

 - Conducted by qualified external testers

-- Covers critical ICT systems supporting critical functions
+- Covers critical ICT systems supporting critical or important functions

 - Results reported to competent authorities